rp1177/AnimeRecommendation/README.md

 # Anime Recommendation

 ### Introduction
-This project is a Content-Based Anime Recommendation System.
+This project is a weighted hybrid Anime Recommendation System.
 The goal is to provide users with anime recommendations based on their viewing history and preferences.

 ### Features
 Personalized Recommendations: The system provides personalized anime recommendations based on the user’s past watch history and ratings.